What are the advantages of printed Catalogs?

 - It can be kept and shared easily.
 By their nature, online catalogs require a stable internet connection and either a computer or mobile device to access.
 A physical piece can continuously remind the customer of the brand and its products without being online.

-- Print Catalogs can be mailed, either upon request or, as mentioned above, as per a schedule or for special occasions (for example, a special edition Christmas catalog sent out in November).
+- Print catalogs can be mailed, either upon request or, as mentioned above, per a schedule or for special occasions (for example, a special edition Christmas catalog sent out in November).

 - They are a perfect opportunity to promote a company, brand, product line, etc. You can include additional content like a mission statement, company profile, or details of why a particular product/product line is unique.

-- It is another chance to reinforce a company's branding through the layout, colours, pictures, and content.
+- It is another chance to reinforce company's branding through the layout, colours, pictures, and content.

 - They are the perfect tool to promote specific products, collections, or even a lifestyle associated with the products in a targeted way.
 For example, the idea of a "Look Book" is still very popular.
 Different products are presented in a real-life way to allow customers to envision themselves with various items.
 It can also give them ideas on using something they might have already purchased.
 This can add value to their experience beyond just the product they bought.

-- Integrations with an online store can be built into the printed Catalog, creating a seamless and more immersive buying experience.
-Ther are different ways to link the physical experience to the online store and increase sales.
+- Integrations with an online store can be built into the printed catalog, creating a seamless and more immersive buying experience.
+There are different ways to link the physical experience to the online store and increase sales.
 QR codes bring the reader directly to the product page.
 Coupon or discount codes for customers to use online are very popular.
-Promotions (such as "buy one, get one" or "free item with online purchase") can attract the customers.
+Promotions (such as "buy one, get one" or "free item with online purchase") can also attract customers.

 - These can also create a community feeling with customers if coupons and promotions are only available to those who get/have the catalog.